CityofToronto/bdit_data-sources/gis/text_to_centreline_geometry_scripts/QC/README.md

 # Text to Centreline QC

 It is important to find efficient ways to conduct QC so we can verify that the streets that were matched to the large number of bylaw locations are correct.
 The QC can involve a lot of manual checks to the final dataset.
 The checks that do include:
-- manually checked all the bylaw locations with final geoms over 2 km that occured between unfamiliar intersections (or intersections between which I was uncertain that the distance was over 2 km)
+- manually checked all the bylaw locations with final geoms over 2 km that occurred between unfamiliar intersections (intersections that I personally have never heard of), or intersections between which I was uncertain that the distance was over 2 km
 - looked at the centreline segments matched to bylaws that have a low confidence value
 - looked at final lines that were of type `ST_MultiLineString` (this means that the lines were not continuous, or the line was a circular shape, or that there was a fork in the line)
 - looked at final bylaw lines that overlapped with a different bylaw's line
 - look at bylaws with more than one value in the `street_name_arr` output arry
-- look at outputs with a ratio that is greater than 1
+- look at outputs with a ratio that is greater than 1 (ratio is the length of the line between the two intersections compared to the length of the centreline segments that were output)

 I investigated some of these checks.
 I included the queries that I used in `QC_script.sql`.
 One of the tables I used were called `crosic."posted_speed_limit_xml_open_data_withQC"`.
 This table was the output of the script that takes an Open Data XML file of the speed limit bylaws in the city as input and matches its contents to geometries that represent the locations where these bylaws are in effect.
 Find it [here](../text_to_centreline_script_xml_opendata.py). `posted_speed_limit_xml_open_data_original` is a table with the original `XML` file from Open Data.